Learn the facts about the very few rapid detox facilities throughout the country.

 RDD Detox Treatment Setting

-- The RDD Method recognizes that this is a major medical procedure and should be performed in a facility.
+- The RDD Method® recognizes that this is a major medical procedure and it is prudent to be performed in a facility.

 - Our patient’s safety and well being are most important and a top priority, therefore our detoxification procedure is always performed in a private medical facility.